ianstormtaylor/slate/docs/walkthroughs/04-applying-custom-formatting.md

 Pretty familiar, right?

 And now, let's tell Slate about that mark.
 To do that, we'll pass in the `renderMark` prop to our editor.
-Also, let's allow our mark to be toggled by changing `addMark` to `toggleMark`.
+Also, let's allow our mark to be toggled by calling either `addMarks` or `removeMarks`.

 ```js
 const App = () => {